-A RTLB role is available on ENROL, allowing cluster managers to search for a student's NSN when needed.
+An RTLB role is available on ENROL, allowing cluster managers and practice leaders to search for a student's NSN when needed.
 This role can be found on the EPA screen, an online application where schools request access to MOE applications like ENROL for their staff.
 RTLB managers who would like access to ENROL will need to ask their host school's EPA authoriser (generally school administrator or principal) to request it for them via the EPA portal.
+Once the

-Once the Ministry Service Desk receives the request they will forward it to the MoE Principal Advisor, RTLB for approval.
+Ministry Service Desk receives the request they will forward it to the MOE Principal Advisor, RTLB for approval.

 Please note: ENROL is to be used only for its intended purposes.
-For cluster manager users, this means only to find the National Student Number (NSN) of students receiving or about to receive RTLB support.
+For cluster manager and practice leader users, this means only to find the National Student Number (NSN) of students receiving or about to receive RTLB support.